artandmath/aov_krakout/README.md

 ## The original krakout

-The inspiration to break out a tree to the left or right was derived from a 1987 breakout game where the player could chose to play on the left or right sides of the screen. https://www.c64-wiki.com/wiki/Krakout
+The inspiration to break out a tree to the left or right was derived from a 1987 breakout game whereby the player could chose to play on the left or right sides of the screen. https://www.c64-wiki.com/wiki/Krakout

 ## License